 Were the critics right?
 IPL researchers conducted the first study to look for answers.
 With other states, including New York, weighing whether to follow suit, it’s important to know whether their warnings were borne out.
-In the time since California’s law went into effect, in 2015, more than 800,00 AB60 licenses have been issued, providing data on a scale large enough to measure its consequences.
+In the time since California’s law went into effect, in 2015, more than one million AB60 licenses have been issued, providing data on a scale large enough to measure its consequences.
 What’s more, since unauthorized immigrants are concentrated in certain counties, we can compare changes in traffic safety in areas with many AB60 licenses and those with few.

 Notably, looking at the uptake of licenses alongside new auto registrations suggests that many of the newly licensed had been driving before the policy shift.
 As the researchers explain, this points to the reason why hit-and-run accidents decreased:

 AB60 explicitly prohibits law enforcement officers from reporting license holders to Immigration and Customs Enforcement.
 Consequently, unauthorized immigrants with a valid form of in-state driving authorization have weaker incentives to flee the scene after an accident, because they are less likely to fear deportation.